tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 	}
 }
 ```
 This is all it takes to get our first test.
 Create the solution, add the reference, create the test class and method.
-Since it&#8217;s MS Test, Ctrl+R, A will run all of our tests in the integrated test runner.
+Since it's MS Test, Ctrl+R, A will run all of our tests in the integrated test runner.

-Selenium WebDriver is written in a somewhat fluent syntax, so for the rest of the post we will combine the URL and navigation into a single statement: driver.Navigate().GoToUrl(&#8220;http://tiernok.com&#8221;);
+Selenium WebDriver is written in a somewhat fluent syntax, so for the rest of the post we will combine the URL and navigation into a single statement: driver.Navigate().GoToUrl(“http://tiernok.com”);

 ## The First Test Cases

 Last time we started off by testing navigation to the home page and the presence of two books, then we tested submitting a form would correctly fail validation when it was missing a required field.
-Today we&#8217;re going to extend that form validation check, a more complex example in Selenium IDE that will be handled fairly easily in our new framework.
+Today we're going to extend that form validation check, a more complex example in Selenium IDE that will be handled fairly easily in our new framework.

 ### The Email Form